-In recent years, nut milks such as almond, coconut, and cashew have become undeniably more popular among consumers.
+In recent years, nut milk such as almond, coconut, and cashew have become undeniably more popular among consumers.

 While nut milks have always been a good alternative for vegans and people with lactose intolerance, they also offer many additional health benefits.

-Almond milk, for example, has 50% less calories than cow’s milk, as well as less sugar and nearly equal amounts of calcium.
+Almond milk, for example, has 50% fewer calories than cow’s milk, as well as less sugar and nearly equal amounts of calcium.

 Like almond milk, it is high in essential vitamins like vitamin E. Similarly, coconut milk can help improve blood pressure, prevent heart attacks, and lower cholesterol.